-The average cost of a 20×30 concrete slab is between $2,400 and $4,800.
+The average concrete slab costs are between $2,400 and $4,800.
 The median price is about $3,600.
 However, the thickness of the slab and other features may increase or lower the cost.
 Here is a closer look at the costs involved in adding a 20×30 concrete slab.

 What Does the Average 20×30 Concrete Slab Include?

 Not all slabs are the same, which is why the cost of your foundation may not match the national average.
 People typically pay between $4 and $8 per square foot to hire a contractor to pour a slab foundation with the following features:

 - 3,000 PSI concrete poured to a thickness of six inches